Info / Contact

 February 2014 – Photographed and written up as part of a New York Times feature on prominent performers in the NYC open mic scene, also including Dylan Mars Greenberg – link

-December 2013 – First USA tour, with Phoebe Novak – split EP, NC gig write-up, live video
+December 2013 – First USA tour, with Phoebe Novak – split EP, NC gig write-up

-2012 – Changed stage name and band name to the name of his childhood dog, Cannonball Statman, after a bizarre hand injury significantly changed his songwriting and guitar style.
-Collaborated with the late hip hop pioneer Kid Lucky (video).
+2012 – Changed his performance name to the name of his childhood dog, Cannonball Statman, after a bizarre hand injury significantly changed his songwriting and guitar style.
+Collaborated with the late hip hop pioneer Kid Lucky (video) and Ghanaian soul artist Ria Boss (video).

 Selected Career Highlights (2000-’11)